wr3yth/coughyNet/src/stories/cry_as_punishment.md

 - “Maybe… just maybe, we could give them another cha—”
 -  “Shut.
 Your.
 God.
 Fucking.
 Damn.
 Mouth.
 I don’t want to hear a single word.”
 - “But they—”
--  “They’re trash.
-That lowlife cuck and his shameless bitch.
-What did I say from day one?”
+-  “Aaagh god. now you tryna defend a lowlife cuck and a shameless bitch? you could've married better people Sarah...
+I knew they were not decent since folks.
+I knew it.”

 Every time I blinked, the scene came back.
  Sharp.
 Vivid.
 Unshakable.